 Suppose an individual just bought a laptop from you.
 You can upsell them with an email about a more feature-packed laptop.
-Similarly, you can get in their inbox with a wireless headphone for cross-selling items.
+Similarly, you can get into their inbox with wireless headphones for cross-selling items.

 Just like confirmation emails, a “thank-you” email counts as an assurance.
 It’s not only for the sake of formality.
 It’s also about making your customers believe that you recognize and value them.

 SleepCountry simply offers a discount as a thank-you.
 After the product is shipped, another thank-you note with some details about other products will bring good results as well.
 This increases the chance of selling more.

 Similarly, right after a customer buys from you, you can send them a thanksgiving email for shopping with you.
 You don’t have to wait for the customer’s purchase, though.
 Send a thank-you email anyway just to keep in touch or to appreciate them.
 A thank-you goes a long way!

 9. Discounts and sales